 - YHVH in the Shin Megami Tensei series, according to Word of God.
 True, he does commit acts of hideous evil, but the cause is because the universe itself is fundamentally broken in some way, and the Abrahamic God being an insane puppy kicking asshole is merely one of the most blatant symptoms of how much the universe itself is screwed up.
 Likewise, the Demiurge, whenever it pops up, is portrayed as a Psychopathic Manchild with far too much power at its hands, and is obsessed with sealing all mortal souls in the physical universe so it may rule over them forever.

-- In Skyrim, Sheogorath's dialogue heavily implies that this is canon and he is/was the Champion of Cyrodiil.
+- In Skyrim, Sheogorath's dialogue heavily implies that he is/was the Champion of Cyrodiil from Oblivion.

 - Dungeon Crawl: "Xom thinks this is hilarious!"
 Xom randomly acts upon the player.
 By doing things he finds amusing, you can improve the chances of him giving you something good.
 On the other hand, if you bore him, he'll hand out random punishments at a quickening pace...

-- In Pokemon Mystery Dungeon Explorers, Dialga is a benevolent enough god, but for most of the pre-credits storyline, he's going insane and changing into Primal Dialga.
-Eventually he becomes unhinged enough that he can't tell the difference between you trying to repair the time stream and trying to destroy it.
+- In Pokémon Mystery Dungeon: Explorers, the god of time Dialga, while normally a benevolent enough god, has gone insane thanks to Darkrai's influence and changed into Primal Dialga.
+Eventually he becomes unhinged enough that he can't even tell the difference between you trying to repair the time stream and trying to destroy it.

 - Jubileus The Creator of Bayonetta goes insane once the Left Eye is lost, throwing the Balance Between Light and Darkness out of alignment.
 Whether Jubileus was good or evil to begin with isn't clear, since in this Crapsack World Dark Is Evil, Light Is Not Good, both Angels and Demons qualify as Eldritch Abominations and humans are, for the most part worldly or gullible idiots.